-- 2 tbsp olive oil extra virgin
+- 2 tablespoon olive oil extra virgin

-- 1/2 tsp smoked paprika optional
+- ½ teaspoon smoked paprika optional

-Prepare the batter: in a large mixing bowl sift in the cornmeal, flour, baking powder, baking soda, salt, grated cheese and rosemary.
+- Prepare the batter: in a large mixing bowl sift in the cornmeal, flour, baking powder, baking soda, salt, grated cheese and rosemary.
 Using a large spoon, mix in the egg and buttermilk until smooth.

-Remove from the oven, top with the onion and pepper mix, sweetcorn and (if using) the smoked paprika and return to the oven and bake for another 15 minutes.
+- Remove from the oven, top with the onion and pepper mix, sweetcorn and (if using) the smoked paprika and return to the oven and bake for another 15 minutes.

-Leave to cool slightly in the tin then remove and enjoy while still warm.
+- Leave to cool slightly in the tin then remove and enjoy while still warm.